Asian stocks pulled higher by China, eyes on the Fed, US GDP | ExBulletin

 Asian stocks pulled higher by China, eyes on the Fed, US GDP

-Asian stocks rose on Monday, with Chinese stocks closing in to three-week highs, signs that the global economic recovery was well on track boosted risk appetite, as the US dollar slipped to a low for two months.
+SYDNEY (Reuters) – Asian stocks rose on Monday, with Chinese stocks close to their three-week highs, signs that the global economic recovery was well on track boosted risk appetite, while the US dollar slipped to a two-month low.

+FILE PHOTO: A passer-by wearing a protective mask reflects on the screen displaying the exchange rate of the Japanese yen to the US dollar and stock prices at a brokerage house, amid the coronavirus outbreak (COVID -19), in Tokyo, Japan on November 6, 2020.
+REUTERS / Issei Kato

-The largest MSCI index for Asia-Pacific stocks outside of Japan (.MIAPJ0000PUS) jumped 0.3% to break critical chart resistance of 700 points to its highest since March 18.
+The largest MSCI index of Asia-Pacific stocks outside of Japan jumped 0.3% to break critical chart resistance of 700 points and hit its highest since March 18.

 The index has seen strong gains in recent times as it recorded its second consecutive weekly rise on Friday and was on track for another month of gains.
 Since April 2020, the index has offered positive returns in all but three months.

-Chinese stocks were firm with the blue chip CSI 300 index (.CSI300) rising 0.4% to its highest level since April 6.
+Chinese stocks were firm with the blue-chip CSI 300 index rising 0.4% to its highest level since April 6.

-Japan’s Nikkei (.N225) reversed its first losses to rise 0.1%, while Australia’s benchmark (.AXJO) was down with a public holiday in five of the country’s eight states and territories.
+Japan Nikkei reversed early losses to rise 0.1% while Australia’s benchmark stock index was untouched by a public holiday in five of the country’s eight states and territories.

 Risk appetite was whetted by early April manufacturing activity indicators released last week, which pointed to a strong start to the second quarter with data hitting record highs in the United States and signaling the end of the double-dip recession in Europe.